alinebastos/alinebastos/README.md

 More about me:

 - 🔭 I’m currently working as an Alternative Therapist.
 But I am also combining my IT skills with my Therapist skills.
-Also, I am open to front-end freelancer jobs.
+Also, I am open to front-end React jobs.
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I almost ended up working as a flight attendant in 2001, before getting to know the web development world.